luckyhlin/jimmylin99/README.md

 Basic understanding of CS preliminary knowledge: OS, DB, network, data structure and algorithm

-Basic understanding of AI: project experience in deep reinforcement learning
+Basic understanding of AI: project experience in deep reinforcement learning -->

+---

-### How to reach me
+How to reach me:

-You can contact me via Email😆: jimmylinh@icloud.com
+You can contact me via Email 😆: jimmylinh@icloud.com

+I'm currently learning how to live a more enjoyable and meaningful life.
+Everything is getting better~
 <!--
 **jimmylin99/jimmylin99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.